nealcaren/fightordie/Volumes/14/05/negro_silent_parade.md

 Although the paraders marched by in silence their sentiments were proclaimed by many mottoes, a complete list of which follows:

-> Memphis and Waco—Centers of American Culture?"
+> Memphis and Waco—Centers of American Culture?
-> &nbsp;
+&nbsp;
 > Alabama needs 75,000 Ballots to elect 10 Congressmen.
 Minnesota needs 300,000.
-How do they do it?"
+How do they do it?
-> &nbsp;
+&nbsp;
 > 350,000 voters in the South have as much political power as the 1,500,000 voters of New York State.
-How do they do it?"
+How do they do it?
 > &nbsp;
-> Each white man in the South by disfranchising the black working man casts from 3 to 13 times as many ballots as You."
+> Each white man in the South by disfranchising the black working man casts from 3 to 13 times as many ballots as You.
-> &nbsp;
 > Georgia and New Jersey have the same vote for President.
 Georgia casts 80,000 votes; New Jersey casts 430,000."
 > &nbsp;
 > Make America safe for Democracy."